Ville Uusitalo

-Ville Aleksi Uusitalo (born 6 July 1979) is a retired Finnish ice hockey defenceman.
+Ville Aleksi Uusitalo (born 6 July 1979) is a Finnish retired ice hockey defenceman.
 He played a total of 578 regular season games in the Finnish Elite League, scoring 195 points and accumulating 441 penalty minutes, as well as 30 playoff games, scoring 11 points and 24 penalty minutes.
 Uusitalo served as the captain of the HC Ässät from 2011 to 2015 and led the team to the Finnish Championship in 2013.
 Additionally, he represented Jokerit and the Pelicans in the Finnish Elite League.
 Uusitalo also played abroad in France, Sweden, and Italy.

 Career

 Junior and semi-pro

 He played as a junior for Jäähonka and Espoon Palloseura, whose men's team Uusitalo played for the first time in the third tier, the Suomi-sarja, in the 2000–01 season.
 EPS won silver at the end of the season, but failed to advance to the Mestis qualifiers.
 For the 2001–02 season, Uusitalo moved to the third-highest league level in France, to Albatros de Brest in the FFHG Division 2.
 Brest won their league at the end of the season.
 In the 2002–03 season, Uusitalo continued his career in the third-highest league level in Sweden, in the I-division for the IK Pantern.
 For the 2003–04 season, he returned to Finland and moved to the Mestis promoted team, HC Salamat.
 Salamat was founded a year earlier to replace the Espoon Palloseura representative team.
 In his first season with Mestis, Uusitalo scored 18 points in 40 regular season games.
 Despite his position as a defenceman, he was Salamat's top scorer and led the Mestis defense in goal scoring.